fogfish/fogfish.github.io/_posts/2015-03-17-real-time-consumer-engagement.md

 ---
 layout: post
-title:  Real-time consumer engagement
+title:  Deduct consumer behavior in real-time.
 description: |
-  The interactive marketing is about collecting consumer behavior into discrete signals often called feature vectors, marketologs calls it consumer DNA that enables delivery of relevant communication; boost conversion rates and ensure personalized experience.
-Usage of knowledge management systems or graph storages helps us efficiently collecte consumer profiles.
+  The interactive marketing is about collecting and deducting consumer behavior in real-time manner using knowledge management and graph systems.
 ---

 # Real-time consumer engagement